ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 For Ethereum Classic, principles come first, and ETC's story begins with a phrase that most succinclty captures it's philosophy; _Code is Law_.

-_Code is Law_ is what puts the "Unstoppable" in "Build Unstoppable Applications", a philosophy that was lauded enthusiastly by Ethereum up until _the incident_.
+_Code is Law_ is what puts the "Unstoppable" in "Build Unstoppable Applications", a philosophy that was lauded enthusiastically by The Ethereum Project up until _the incident_.
 But what does _Code is Law_ actually mean, and why did Etherians outside of Ethereum Classic suddenly decide to abandon it?

 ## A Vision for the Future

 Many who think deeply about the potential of blockchain technology have a "eureka" moment, where it all _clicks_, and the wild valutations of the cryptocurrency space sudenly feel a little meager.
 They realise that it is possible for a future to exist where all agreements between people are ultimately goverened not by corruptible institutions but by the cold hard logic of Smart Contract code.

 In this future, individuals decide for themselves which contracts they wish to engage with, rather than by the roll of the dice via the monopolies they happen to be born into.
 There are no middlemen, as rent-seeking in all areas is replaced by disintermediation, market competition, and price optimisation.
 This reality is fairer, cheaper, interoperable, and global.
-It becomes a universal solvent that melts away the speleothem of old.
+It becomes a universal solvent that melts and lubricates the calcified machinery of old.

-In this future a new era of human flourishing is unleashed, as society is unshackled from the inefficiency and opacity of corruption and regulatory capture.
+In this future a new era of human flourishing is unleashed, as society is unshackled from the inefficiency and opacity of corruption and capture.
 It will be nothing short of a new renaissance, a beaming ray of hope in the face of darker alternatives, and to top it off, it is acheivable within our lifetimes.

 ## Vitrual Jurisdictions

 In this future, one or more global "virtual jurisdictions" exist, over and above (and possibly instead of) the traditional geography-based legal frameworks that operate today.
 These new jurisdictions will be preferred as they offer something their alternatives cannot provide consistently: transparency, fairness and uncorruptability.

-Unlike the traditional legal jurisdiction that exist today that are regularly manipulated by the whims of the powerful, future virtual jursidictions will be goverened by the principle of "Code is Law", meaning that for the first time ever, humanity can operate under _actual_, as opposed to the guise of, Rule of Law, codified not in archane and misinterpretable legal prose, but in pure mathematics.
+Unlike the traditional legal jurisdiction that exist today that are regularly manipulated by the whims of the powerful, future virtual jursidictions will be goverened by the principle of _Code is Law_, meaning that for the first time ever, humanity can operate under _actual_, as opposed to the guise of, Rule of Law, codified not in archane and misinterpretable legal prose, but in pure mathematics.

-_Code is Law_ is made possible by blockchain tech, and is a simple concept that keeps these jurisdictions sovereign; it means that the code of a Smart Contract is the ultimate arbiter of the outcome of an on-chain interaction, as opposed to some overriding force from outside the network; applications are _unstoppable_.
+_Code is Law_ is made possible by blockchain tech, and is a straightforward concept that keeps these virtual jurisdictions sovereign; it simply means that the code of a Smart Contract is the ultimate arbiter of the outcome of an on-chain interaction, as opposed to some overriding force from outside the network; _applications_ are _unstoppable_.

 When individuals voluntarily engage with Smart Contracts on a chain that follows _Code is Law_, they accept the outcome of whatever logic is defined within those contracts.
 If a contract is poorly written or has a mistake, it is not the responsibility of the wider network to "make whole" parties who are not happy with a given outcome.
 In short: No do-overs.

 ## The Value of Blockchains

 Upon reflection, it becomes apparent that _Code is Law_ is really the _only_ way that Smart Contracts can be fairly or usefully intepreted.
-If a blockchain does not uphold _Code is Law_, then then outcome of transactions is not goverened by individual choice via contract code, but ultimately by "governance" from the legacy system, including all the drawbacks that the introduction of a blockchain was meant to alleviate.
+If a blockchain does not uphold _Code is Law_, then then outcome of transactions is not goverened by individual choice via contract code, but ultimately at the behest of "governance" from the legacy system, including all the drawbacks that the introduction of a blockchain was meant to alleviate.

 For those that want to "Build _Unstoppable_ Applications", the obvious truth is that _Code is Law_ is the very thing that makes blockchains valuable; it is why they exist.
 Without _Code is Law_, there are much more efficient ways to "Build _Stoppable_ Applications" (like Amazon Web Services), so why bother with a blockchain at all?